- FPMT News

 In the West there are very few places that meet the criteria for successful solitary retreat.
 Land of Shiné – 500 acres at Big Sur on the California Coast – is such a place.
 Please consider supporting the tradition of long retreat in the West by making a donation.
 Your help directly benefits those long-term meditators on the land, plus contributes to maintenance and development. more…

-The Maitreya Statue is a magnificent 500ft/152m bronze statue in the form of Maitreya Buddha.
-The statue is being built to last at least 1,000 years, providing an enduring monument to the quality of loving-kindness.
-The purpose is to bring as much benefit as possible, for as long as possible – spiritually, in education and healthcare, and economically, through the direct and indirect creation of employment opportunities. more…
+Lama Zopa Rinpoche wishes to build 1000 statues of Maitreya Buddha.
+Two statues are planned in India.
+Both are being built to provide enduring monuments to the quality of loving-kindness, and to bring as much benefit as possible, for as long as possible – spiritually, in education and healthcare, and economically, through the direct and indirect creation of employment opportunities. more…

 Lama Zopa Rinpoche established FPMT Mongolia at the end of 1999, specifically to re-ignite Buddhist culture in Mongolia and to help provide social support, food and education to the poor and under-privileged.
 The FPMT Mongolia website provides information and images concerning this important project. more…